aelavender/intro-to-sql-2/slides.md

 GROUP BY user_post_count
 ORDER BY user_post_count;
 ```

-OK, say I actually want NEW user engagement.
-Same answer as above, but show me for users who joined this year.
 <!-- .element: class="fragment" -->

 :note:

 Work through the example before showing the answer.
 Start by solving the "inner" problem: how many posts does each user have?
 Many students probably came across the answer when trying to solve to previous problem, but didn't know how to get the COUNT.
 Subqueries to the rescue!

+Follow-up question: Say I actually want NEW user engagement.
+Same answer as above, but show me for users who joined this year.

-For the follow-up question: The `WHERE CreationDate >= '2017-01-01'` needs to go in the inside query.
+The `WHERE CreationDate >= '2017-01-01'` needs to go in the inside query.
 Putting it in the outside query doesn't work -- creationdate isn't availble to the outside.

 ---